-A 2016 technical paper by the UNFCCC secretariat defines gender mainstreaming under the Convention, in line with the definition set out in the 1997 UN Economic and Social Council (ECOSOC) report, as: "...the process of assessing the implications for women and men of any planned action, including legislation, policies or programmes, in all areas and at all levels.
+A 2016 technical paper by the UNFCCC secretariat defines gender mainstreaming under the Convention, in line with the definition agreed by the UN Economic and Social Council in 1997, as:

+"...the process of assessing the implications for women and men of any planned action, including legislation, policies or programmes, in all areas and at all levels.
 It is a strategy for making women's as well as men's concerns and experiences an integral dimension of the design, implementation, monitoring and evaluation of policies and programmes in all political, economic and societal spheres so that women and men benefit equally and inequality is not perpetrated.
-The ultimate goal is to achieve gender equality".9
+The ultimate goal is to achieve gender equality".
+10